-1. The neck of the CRT is cut near the base.
+1. The neck of the CRT is cut off near the shell of the tube.

-3. A glass extension tube about 4 inches long is welded to the CRT neck.
+3. A glass extension tube is fused to the CRT neck.

-4. The stem is welded to the inside of the extension tube, which is then cut off to the proper length.
+4. The stem (with the gun attached) is fused inside the extension tube.
+Then the tube is cut off at the stem.

 5. A vacuum pump is attached to the stem, and air is removed.
 When as much air as possible has been removed, the tube is heated to about 750 degrees F. This process causes the remaining air molecules to move very rapidly, increasing the likelihood that they will end up in the stem, where the vacuum pump can remove them.